 A graduate in Linguistic and International Studies (comprising Russian, Swedish and Law), Stephen pursued a career in commerce, working for international trading companies in Hong Kong and South Africa, before commencing practice at the Bar.

-Stephen specialises in litigation concerning property, landlord and tenant, contracts, professional negligence, contentious trusts and probate.
+Stephen specialises in litigation concerning contentious trusts and probate, property, landlord and tenant, contracts and professional negligence.
 By temperament, and through training and experience as a mediator, Stephen is patient, has good people skills and the ability to build rapport with clients.
 Approachable and down to earth, Stephen brings his business experience to legal problems, giving advice that is commercial, accessible and practical.

 He is an ACTAPS registered contentious trust and probate specialist.